shaqiumeiying/Underwater-Scene---Javascript-Animation/README.md

 # Implemented features and keybindings:

-1.When press C key, jellyfish animation will change.
+- When press C key, jellyfish animation will change.
-2.When press B key, bubbles will come out/ disappear.
+- When press B key, bubbles will come out/ disappear.